Izoee/NexnetPlus/EnableNexnetPlus.md

 9. Press the HOME key to open Nexnet+
 10. Enjoy

-## How to edit Colors (ADVANCED) :
-**IF YOU CRASH, REDOWNLOAD NEXNET+ AND TRY AGAIN... or don't, I'm not your dad.**
-### First Time :
-1. Open the lua file in Notepad.
-2. Press CTRL+F and search for "-- COPY FROM HERE" without the ""
-3. Change any of the color values except the Fill Color and Fill Alpha to whatever you want.
-4. You can generate color codes [here](https://rgbacolorpicker.com/).
-5. Save the lua file.
-6. Copy everything between "-- COPY FROM HERE" and "-- TO HERE" and paste it into a new text file after you make your changes.

-### After you download updates :
-1. Do step 1 and step 2 of the "First Time" section.
-2. Replace everything between the "-- COPY FROM HERE" to "-- TO HERE" with the contents of the text file you made in step 6 of the "First Time" section.
-3. Save the LUA

-### DO NOT MESSAGE ME ABOUT EDITING COLORS.
-It's not my problem if you can't understand instructions.

 ## WARNING :
 - **You MUST open an in-game Menu before opening the Nexnet+ Menu or your cursor will not be visible.**
   - You can fix this by clicking anywhere on the screen to close the Nexnet+ Menu and reset it to its default position.